bartweber/ds18b20/README.md

 [![crates.io](https://img.shields.io/crates/v/ds18b20.svg)](https://crates.io/crates/ds18b20)
 [![API](https://docs.rs/ds18b20/badge.svg)](https://docs.rs/ds18b20)

-A Rust [DS18B20](https://www.taydaelectronics.com/datasheets/A-072.pdf) temperature sensor driver for [embedded-hal](https://github.com/rust-embedded/embedded-hal)
+A Rust driver for the [DS18B20](https://www.analog.com/media/en/technical-documentation/data-sheets/ds18b20.pdf) temperature sensor.

+This is a "fork" of the already existing [ds18b20](https://crates.io/crates/ds18b20) crate, which seems not to be maintained anymore.

+> [!NOTE]
+> This project is a work in progress and might not yet ready for use.
+Using it e.g. i.c.w. a STM32F303 is still not
+> possible since the [cortex-m](https://github.com/rust-embedded/cortex-m) crate is not yet compatible with the latest
+> version of the embedded-hal crate.

-This device uses the 1-wire protocol, and requires using the [one-wire-bus](https://crates.io/crates/one-wire-bus) library for the 1-wire bus.
+This device uses the 1-wire protocol, and requires using the [one-wire-hal](https://github.com/bartweber/one-wire-hal) crate for the 1-wire bus.

 ## Quick Start

+TODO: rewrite examples

 ### Get Temperature
 ```rust